apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 </profiles>
 ```

-The following profile will be activated when the system property "debug" is defined with no value, or is defined with the value "true".
+The following profile will be activated when the system property `debug` is defined with no value, or is defined with the value `true`.

 ```xml
 <profiles>